Email Marketing

 Using all caps in email subject lines isn’t usually recommended, but it may be useful for your last chance emails.
 People react to all caps automatically.
 Upper case usually means something important, and that’s the effect we are aiming for.
 It’s sort of a harmless psychological trick because we are used to seeing all caps being reserved only for urgent messages.

 You can also use hours instead of days when specifying the time period of your sale.
-It’s very subjective, but, for some people, “48 hours” may sound like a more narrow timeframe than “2 days,” especially when it’s accompanied by a merciless countdown timer!
+It’s very subjective, but, for some people, “48 hours” may sound like a more narrow timeframe than “2 days,” especially when it’s accompanied by a merciless countdown timer.
+With that in mind, let’s look at some examples.

-Here is what you can put in your last chance email subject line:
+Here is what you can put in your last chance email subject line to spark some action:

 • Sign up before the deal ends!